snowsum/snowsum.github.io-/_posts/2022-12-12-why-you-need-dropshipping-agent.md

 ### Accurate tracking of sales and revenue
 ### Compliance and security
 ### Making your customers happy
-## how much does a dropshipping agent cost](https://www.google.com/search?q=how%20much%20does%20a%20dropshipping%20agent%20cost)
+## How much does a dropshipping agent cost
+## How do you pay a sourcing agent?
 ## How to find a dropshipping agent
 ## How to choose a perfect Dropshipping agent?
 ### Based on your dropshipping product needs